MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 ## Email

-Encrypt the content by using sensitivity labels.
+You can prevent unwanted sharing of emails by using encryption.
+This prevents emails being forwarded or otherwise shared with unauthorized users.
+Email encryption can be enabled by using sensitivity labels.
+See [Restrict access to content by using encryption in sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels) for details.

 ## Download or file copy